Debriding your electric bike: what you need to know beforehand and how to go about it

 Legal implications

 Unbridling changes the legal classification of bicycles.
-An unbridled VAE leaves the legal framework of electrically-assisted bicycles and enters the category of mopeds, with all the attendant obligations: registration, specific insurance, wearing a certified helmet, and so on.
-Not to mention the consequences in the event of an accident, which can be dramatic in both legal and human terms.
+An unbridled VAE leaves the legal framework of electrically-assisted bicycles and enters the category of light mopeds, with all the obligations that this entails: registration, specific insurance, wearing an approved helmet, gloves, horn, etc. And that's without mentioning the consequences of an accident, which can be dramatic in both legal and human terms.

 Other considerations